ohnosequences/IWBBIO-2014/statika/poster/poster.md

 \begin{itemize}
 \item it may have dependencies on other bundles
-\item it may do something in runtime, e.g. install a tool that it represents
+\item it may do something in runtime, e.g. install a program or download some data
 \end{itemize}